Meeting room guidance for Teams

 A single source of audio for a space is required to ensure that there are no audio issues in a meeting room.

-Pairing the right microphone and speakers for each space will give the best possible results for being heard clearly without distraction.
+Pairing the right microphone and speakers for each space give the best possible results for being heard clearly without distraction.

 In shared spaces, the options expand, but the same principles remain: meeting participants need to be heard and hear others clearly.